menu

 An Olympic standard for waste

 The Paris Olympics rubbish challenges this summer are not unlike those of the 2016 Rio de Janeiro and 2020 Tokyo Olympics.
-But the French capital is determined to create a new sustainability paradigm by reducing the overall amount of rubbish during the Games.
+But the French capital was determined to create a new sustainability paradigm by reducing the overall amount of rubbish during the Games.

 Materials bearing the memory of Olympic glory will find new use and a new lease on life, as Paris leaves a legacy for the Games to come.